LivePersonInc/developer-center/pages/documents/MessagingChannels/ProactiveMessaging/overview.md

 | 'VARIABLE_NOT_STRING=<<VARIABLE_NAME>>'   | The recipient has a variable which is not a string identified by VARIABLE_NAME. |

 <strong>Will campaign data change after publish ?</strong>
-- Campaign data wont change after publish.
-Campaign state of either FAILED or FINISHED is final state after which no changes in recipients and campaign state will happen.
+Campaign data wont change after publish.
+Campaign state starts from DRAFT to SCHEDULED to QUEUED to IN-PROGRESS to FAILED or FINISHED.
+Campaign state in FAILED or FINISHED is final state.
+Campaign data can be changed only if it is in DRAFT State.

 <strong>Are Conversation API responses cached?</strong>
-- Conversations API responses are cached for 5 min.
+[Conversations](#conversations-api-example-request-and-response) API responses are cached for 5 min.

 <strong>What kind of security, encryption, parameter, failures?</strong>
-- The API uses App Jwt Oauth 2.0 authentication.
+The API uses App Jwt Oauth 2.0 authentication.
 The Proactive Messaging web app will show the clientId and Secret to an administrator.

 <strong>Does the new API have status call backs?
 How do we get the status of the message?</strong>
-- Proactive Messaging does not have call backs to inform the status.
+Proactive M=messaging does not have call backs to inform the status.
 Proactive Messaging provides status of messages through [conversations](https://proactive-messaging.fs.liveperson.com/api/api-docs/v2/outbound/#/Campaign/conversations) API.

 <strong>Does LivePerson return some sort of error response when the user already opted out?
 For example if we try to send to a number that's blocked?</strong>
-- WhatsApp block mechanism
-- Twilio block mechanism
-- Proactive guarantees opt-out from SMS only
+- Proactive guarantees opt-out from SMS only.
+If a consumer opts out from twilio SMS, we also opt out consumer from WA.
+- Proactive messaging does not have ability to capture opt-out from WA channel.
+For messages that are sent to consumer who opted out, the state of recipient will be marked 'SKIPPED' in [conversations](#conversations-api-example-request-and-response) api.

 <strong>Is there a throughput limitation for the data that gets passed from Twilio to LP?
 Meaning, if brand sends 100 Twilio msgs/sec (their max throughput), then can the data flow through to LP at the same rate.</strong>
 - Proactive Messaging does not have limitations on data while sending messages to twilio or other channels.
 However a large message may translate to more than one messages when it ends up being sent to the recipient.
 - Example: A message of more than 140 characters will be divided into two messages and sent to recipients.
 When messages are sent back to LP, there are no limits on the number of messages or data.

 <strong>What reporting metrics do I get?
 What metrics are available now?</strong>
-- Proactive Messaging provides the status of messages delivered to recipients through conversations api.
-Conversations api provides the necessary information to compute the success and failure of messages being sent to connectors.
+- Proactive Messaging provides the status of messages delivered to recipients through [conversations](#conversations-api-example-request-and-response) api. [conversations](#conversations-api-example-request-and-response) api provides the necessary information to compute the success and failure of messages being sent to connectors.
 Below are status of recipients that provides the information like

 | <<MESSAGE_STATUS>> | Description |
 |-----------------------------------------------------|-----------------------------------------------------------------------------------------------------------------|